-All of a sudden his head of house's voice penetrated his ear, "Mr. Potter!
-What are you doing?"
+All of a sudden, his head of house's voice penetrated his ear.
+"Mr. Potter.
+What do you think you're doing?"

-Harry looked around in confusion.
-'What did I do?' he mused, while he glanced around in astonishment and saw dozens of pink rabbits hopping happily around the classroom.
+Harry looked around in surprise.
+'What did I do?' he wondered, before realising that dozens of pink rabbits were happily hopping around the classroom.
 'Did I just do that?' he wondered.

-Harry groaned inwardly.
+Harry inwardly groaned.
 "I'm sorry Professor.
 I don't know how that could happen," he apologized, noticing that most of his classmates were giggling or trying to hide their laughter behind their hands, some more successfully than others.

 His head of house gave him a stern look.
 "I'm sorry Mr. Potter, but you'll have to transfigure all these rabbits back into plush rabbits or at least vanish them.
 Fortunately, we won't need this classroom until after lunch, and by then I expect all the rabbits to be gone.
 Please practise transfiguring one plush rabbit into just one live rabbit as homework."
 With that she dismissed the class.

-Harry threw Ron and Hermione a disappointed look.
+Harry gave Ron and Hermione a disappointed look.
 "So much about having a free period.
-I'll see you two after lunch."
+I'll see you two after lunch," he said, sighing.

 "You don't think we're going to leave you alone with all these rabbits, do you?"
 Hermione asked, incredulously, putting her bag back on the table.
 "Look, there are about seventy or even eighty of them.
 Let's try to vanish them together, and maybe we'll even manage to finish on time for lunch."

-"Thanks a lot," Harry replied gratefully and tried to transfigure the rabbit running nearby back into a plush rabbit, which was quite difficult.
+"Thanks a lot," Harry replied, gratefully, as he tried to transfigure the nearest rabbit back into a plush rabbit, which was quite difficult.
 After several unsuccessful tries, they finally decided that Ron and Hermione should stun the rabbits first, so that Harry could transfigure them.
 Just in time for lunch, the last rabbit was gone, and the three friends placed a huge pile of plush rabbits in different colours onto the teacher's table.

 After lunch, Hermione pulled Harry with her to the dungeons.
 "Where are all the Slytherins?"
-Harry wondered aloud, noticing that only two Hufflepuffs and four Ravenclaws were in the classroom beside themselves.
+Harry wondered aloud, noticing that only two Hufflepuffs and four Ravenclaws were in the classroom apart from the Gryffindors.

-"Many of the Slytherins are either dead or still at home, because they've lost one or even both parents that were Death Eaters.
+"Many of the Slytherins are either dead or still at home, because they've lost one or even both parents.
+Many of them had at least one Death Eater parent.
 You know that about half of this class consisted of Slytherins; remember you already had Potions once last week," Hermione reminded him quietly.

 "Oh, don't remind me of that.
-Even after the stupid six feet of homework Snape gave me as punishment, I still don't understand how my cauldron could have exploded," Harry said, sounding extremely annoyed.
+Even after the stupid six feet of homework Snape gave me as punishment, I still don't understand how my cauldron could have exploded," Harry said, feeling extremely annoyed at the professor.